vksonagara/shelf.backend/README.md

 - Node.js
 - NPM
 - Docker
-- MongoDB: You can this custom build MongoDB image from this [repo](https://github.com/vksonagara/pa.mongo.git) with installation instructions
+- MongoDB: You can use this custom build MongoDB image from this [repo](https://github.com/vksonagara/pa.mongo.git) with installation instructions

 ### Instructions
 - Clone the repo